sanjaroktamovrasmiy/mvp/replit.md

 ## Known Limitations

-1. **No R Integration**: rpy2 not installed, using fallback algorithm
-2. **Local Storage**: Uses JSON file, not a production database
+1. **Local Storage**: Uses JSON file, not a production database
-3. **Single Instance**: One bot instance per Replit deployment
+2. **Single Instance**: One bot instance per Replit deployment
-4. **No Rollback**: Data is persisted immediately, no transaction support
+3. **No Rollback**: Data is persisted immediately, no transaction support

 ## Security Notes